 Are you guys all back to work?
 Are you dealing with long, boring commutes?
 Someone spoiled Game of Thrones for you?
-News too depressing?
+Is the news too depressing?

 I have the solution—podcasts.
 Download, play, and enjoy an immersive experience.